-The 2008 reauthorization of the Federal Higher Education Act requires colleges and universities to make a “good faith effort” to distribute voter registration materials to all students.
+The Federal Higher Education Act requires colleges and universities to make a “good faith effort” to distribute voter registration materials to all students.
 Here’s how to take the lead in getting your campus community registered, including helping students change their registration to vote locally.

-- Provide information and resources on your state’s rules and timelines so students can meet them.
-CEEP supplies this information through guides and updates prepared by Fair Elections Legal Network.
+- Provide information and resources about your state’s rules and timelines so students can follow them.
+CEEP supplies this information through guides and updates prepared by Fair Elections Legal Network (FELN).
 We also hold statewide webinars where you can talk directly to FELN lawyers.

-- Make sure everyone promoting registration understands residency rules and deadlines, which can be areas of confusion for many students.
-Make it clear that students in every state have the legal right to register where they’re attending school, even if they’re from another state.
+- Make sure everyone promoting registration understands residency rules and deadlines, which can be confusing for many students.
+Make it clear that students in every state have the legal right to register where they attend school, even if they’re from another state.

-- Distribute information on long-distance voting for students who prefer to vote from their home addresses.
+- Distribute information about Vote.org for students who prefer to vote from their home addresses.

-- Announce campus-wide goals and goals for departments or residence halls, both to measure progress and to motivate.
+- Announce campus-wide goals as well as goals for departments or residence halls, both to measure progress and to motivate.

 - Remind students who are cynical about candidates or elections in general that they can wait to decide whom to vote for.